Kuria District

 Kuria District was an administrative district in the Nyanza Province of Kenya.
 Its capital town is Kehancha (sometimes spelled as Kihancha).
 The district has a population of 256,086 (2009 census) and an area of 581/km2.
-It is inhabited by a minority group of people fondly known as Kuria people also referred to as Abakuria (Mkuria/Wakuria) in Swahili.
-They are scattered across the Kenya- Tanzania border and they are neighbors to the Kisii, Luo and Maasai people.
+It is inhabited by a minority group of people fondly known as Kuria people, also referred to as Abakuria (Mkuria/Wakuria) in Swahili.
+They are scattered across the Kenya-Tanzania border and are neighbors to the Kisii, Luo, and Maasai people.

-Following the Referendum of 2010 and the promulgation of the Constitution of Kenya, Kuria District became part of Migori County which is under the leadership of His Excellency Governor Dr. Ochilo G. M. Ayacko. together with his deputy Hon.
-Joseph Gimunta Mahiri.
+Following the Referendum of 2010 and the promulgation of the Constitution of Kenya, Kuria District became part of Migori County which is under the leadership of Governor Ochilo G. M. Ayacko. and his deputy, Joseph Gimunta Mahiri.

-Kuria district was split into two in December 2007, Kuria West district with Kehancha as the district capital and Kuria East district with Kegonga as the district capital.
+Kuria District was split into two in December 2007, Kuria West District with Kehancha as the district capital and Kuria East District with Kegonga as the district capital.

 Kuria West covers three administrative divisions namely Kehancha, Mabera and Masaba Divisions while Kuria East spans the two administrative divisions namely Kegonga and Ntimaru.